 - Patients who are receiving cyclosporine, tacrolimus or other agents to prevent graft-versus-host disease post bone marrow transplant are not eligible for this trial

-- Patients who are currently receiving drugs that are strong inducers or inhibitors of CYP3A4 are not eligible.
+- Patients who are currently receiving drugs that are moderate or strong inducers or inhibitors of CYP3A4 are not eligible.
 Strong inducers or inhibitors of CYP3A4 should be avoided from 14 days prior to enrollment to the end of the study.
 Note: CYP3A4 inducing anti-epileptic drugs and dexamethasone for CNS tumors or metastases, on a stable dose, are allowed

 - Concomitant use of proton pump inhibitors (PPI)s during LOXO-292 therapy is prohibited.
 PPIs are to be discontinued at least 1 week prior to the start of protocol therapy

 - Patients who have major surgery within 14 days prior to cycle 1 day 1 (C1D1) are not eligible.
 (Central line placement or subcutaneous port placement is not considered major surgery)

 - Patients with known clinically significant active malabsorption syndrome or other condition likely to affect gastrointestinal absorption of LOXO-292 are excluded

 - Patients with known hypersensitivity to any of the components of the investigational agent, LOXO 292 are excluded

 - Patients with uncontrolled symptomatic hyperthyroidism and hypothyroidism (i.e. the patient required a modification to current thyroid medication in 7 days prior to enrollment) are excluded

 - Patients with uncontrolled symptomatic hypercalcemia and hypocalcemia are excluded

 - Patients who have an uncontrolled infection are not eligible